Effective stress management techniques can offset the negative effects of stress in your life. Try these proven, fast, and reliable stress remedies.

 It increases levels of the calming neurotransmitter GABA (gamma-aminobutyric acid).

-GABA puts the brakes on brain activity, letting you relax.
-(6)
+GABA slows down brain activity, letting you relax.

-Until you’re experienced at meditation, I recommend listening to guided meditations or audio files that incorporate binaural beats or brainwave entrainment.
+Until you’re experienced at traditional meditation, I recommend listening to guided meditations or audio files that incorporate binaural beats.

-These approaches will help induce a relaxed state very quickly.
+This approach can induce a relaxed brainwave state quickly.

 3. Mindfulness Meditation

-There are many kinds of meditation, and one that stands out for stress relief is mindfulness meditation.
-(8)
+There are many kinds of meditation, and one that’s excellent for stress relief is mindfulness meditation.

 Mindfulness actually builds a bigger and better brain.

-One reason for the explosion in interest in this 5,000-year-old practice is that people are looking for a way to de-stress.
-(16)
+One key reason for the explosion in interest in this ancient practice is that people are looking for a way to de-stress.

 Any kind of physical exercise will reduce stress, but yoga excels at it.